Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 Delete data Red has about a user for a user.

+This will cause the bot to get rid of or disassociate a lot of non-operational data from the specified user.
+Users have access to different command for this unless they can't interact with the bot at all.
+This is a mostly safe operation, but you should not use it unless processing a request from this user as it may impact their usage of the bot.

+**Arguments:**

+- ``<user_id>`` The id of the user whose data would be deleted.

 .. _core-command-mydata-ownermanagement-deleteuserasowner: